 World Metaphysical Association https://www.worldmeta.org/

 Though metaphysics is mainly known in the UK as an academic branch of philosophy, in the USA it is recognised as a spiritual philosophy with the same privileges as a religion.
-The WMA accepts members who practice various spiritual, intuitive, mystical, esoteric, “New Age” and psychic talents and also has its own courses.
+The WMA accepts members who practise various spiritual, intuitive, mystical, esoteric, “New Age” and psychic talents and healing modalities and also has its own courses.
 Their website states, “We welcome all individuals of any religious background of legal age in their country who wish to promote the spiritual components of metaphysical healing, thought, and practices.”
 The WMA has a number of UK members.